LukaszMarciszewski1/LukaszMarciszewski1/README.md

-- 👋 Hi, I’m @LukaszMarciszewski1
+- 👋 Hi, I’m Lukasz Marciszewski
 - 👀 I’m interested in frontend technologies and JavaScript ecosystem
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on some frontend topics
 - 📫 How to reach me: lmarciszewski1@gmail.com